yenerunver/quorum-election/README.md

 ./raft-start.sh constellation
 ```

 Our environment is ready.
-Next thing is to deploy our Truffle application and UI.
+Next thing is to deploy our Truffle application.

-## UI
+## Truffle

 Open up a new terminal and run this code in your workspace: